-Right before we hit the main town, we stumbled upon Snug Harbor Farm which was the most idyllic and charming gift shop, plant nursery, and farm rolled into one.
+Right before we hit town, we stumbled upon Snug Harbor Farm.
+It was the most idyllic and charming gift shop, plant nursery, and farm, rolled into one.

 The pictures speak for themselves.
 This was our “WE’RE ON VACATION!!!!!!” moment.

-From there, we headed into Dock Square and ate at the iconic Clam Shack, our first chance to have a delicious lobster roll and THE BEST *HOMEMADE* fried clam strips I have ever had.
-The line was long but moved quickly.
+From there, we headed into Dock Square and ate at the iconic Clam Shack.
+It was our first chance to have a delicious lobster roll and THE BEST *HOMEMADE* fried clam strips I’ve ever had.
+The line was long, but moved quickly.

-The lobster was tender and sweet with a combo of butter and mayo (you can also get either butter or mayo, but we ain’t countin’ calories…) on a perfect potato roll.
+The lobster was tender and sweet with a combo of butter and mayo on a non-traditional round potato roll.
+(You can also get either butter or mayo, but we ain’t countin’ calories.)

 Stop #2: L.L.
 Bean Town in Freeport